jgalfaro/mirrored-quadruple-tank/README.md

 ### Interpretation of results.

-Fig. 7 provides an interpretation of all our simulations.
-We consider that the performance of a system is the capacity to maintain expected level in tanks.
+<a href="https://github.com/jgalfaro/mirrored-quadruple-tank/tree/master/Simulations/matlab-code/interpretation-fig7a-fig7b-fig7c">Fig. 7</a> provides an interpretation of all our simulations.
+We consider
+that the performance of a system is the capacity to maintain expected level in tanks.
 Hence, the performance degradation corresponds to the deviation from the expected levels.
 The larger the deviation, the